Persian Gulf naming dispute: United States

-In May 2025, during the 2025 U.S.–Iran negotiations and ahead of his visit to the Middle East that month, Donald Trump contemplated U.S. federal agencies using "Arabian Gulf" or "Gulf of Arabia" but abandoned the proposal due to Iranian opposition.
+In May 2025, during the 2025 Iran–United States negotiations and ahead of his visit to the Middle East that month, Donald Trump contemplated U.S. federal agencies using "Arabian Gulf" or "Gulf of Arabia" but abandoned the proposal due to opposition from Iran.

 Atlases and other media

 The National Geographic Society uses the name Persian Gulf to refer to this body of water.
 In 2004, the society published a new edition of its National Geographic Atlas of the World using the term "Arabian Gulf" as an alternative name (in smaller type and in parentheses) for "Persian Gulf".
 This resulted in heavy protests by many Iranians, especially the Internet user community and the Iranology Academy, which led to the Iranian government acting on the issue and banning the distribution of the society's publications in Iran.
 On 30 December 2004, the society reversed its decision and published an Atlas Update, removing the parenthetical reference and adding a note: "Historically and most commonly known as the Persian Gulf, this body of water is referred to by some as the Arabian Gulf."
 The June 2010 Nation Geographic Style Manual states: "The internationally accepted name is Persian Gulf, although Arab countries call the body of water the Arabian Gulf.
 Where scale permits, National Geographic maps include a map note about the Arabian Gulf.
 If Arabian Gulf is used in text, it should be explained."

 The 2000 AP Stylebook elaborates: Persian Gulf is the "long-established name" and the best choice.
 "Some Arab nations call it the Arabian Gulf.
 Use Arabian Gulf only in direct quotations and explain in the text that the body of water is more commonly known as the Persian Gulf."